 How to Refuse When Someone Offers Food

 Suppose you are at a family get-together, and one of your relatives offers you a food item you don’t like.
 What do you say?
-Now, imagine that you are in a professional setting, a business lunch, for example.
+Imagine that you are in a professional setting, a business lunch, for example.
 How do you refuse when a client offers you a coffee though you don’t feel like having it?

 Worry not!
 The following table will show how you should refuse a food offer in formal and informal situations.